drim-dev/drim-brain/networking/security/tls/README.md

 ![TLS handshake](_images/handshake.png)

 TLS 1.3 uses Diffie-Hellman key exchange algorithm to create a shared secret.
-Previous version could also use RSA, but it was excluded because id had not provided a __perfect forward secrecy__.
+Previous versions could also use RSA, but it was excluded because it had not provided a __perfect forward secrecy__.

 ![TLS handshake secret](_images/handshake-secret.png)